gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryExportOptions.md

 A signal already aborted when the operation starts rejects it with [ERR\_ABORTED](../variables/ERR_ABORTED.md) as the reason of the `AbortError`, or with `signal.reason` when it is set, without relying on the `signal` option of `pipeTo` that the oldest supported engines ignore.
+A signal aborted while the entry is being added rejects the operation as well, whether its content is still being read or its compressed data still being written; on those engines, the data is written to the end before the operation is rejected.

 #### Inherited from